from £62 /night help Price for guests, Nights approx:

 "Cosy, relaxing cottage in a sleepy, friendly village, centrally located in the Cotswolds"

 This cottage was beautifully warm and cosy with two double bedrooms both with en suite facilities.
 We cooked most evenings and found everything we needed in the well equipped kitchen.
 The Great Western is highly recommended for good food and wine and the basket of walks provided in the lounge of the cottage were well thumbed and used.
 Some great walks from the cottage so no need to take the car out every day.
 We did beautiful circular walks round Blockley, Chipping Campden, Broadway and Stow.
 We ended our week with a day of Christmas Shopping in Stratford upon Avon which got us into the Christmas spirit well and truly.
 A perfect holiday cottage in a perfect location.
+Thank you.

 Your review is much appreciated.
 Many thanks.
 Sheila